The EACDT has 12 dedicated, passionate coaches, the majority of whom come from similar backgrounds to the children they teach and coach.

 Being raised in a family of four boys and three girls in a neighborhood which produced such great cricketers as Maurice Odumbe and Steve Tikolo made me want to learn the beautiful game.

 It was my older brother Lucas and I who would later go ahead and learn the beautiful game.
-We later learnt about the Kongonis cricket club, which promotes development, and we started training there every Wednesday and Friday.
+We later learnt about the Kongonis Cricket Club, which promotes development, and we started training there every Wednesday and Friday.

+I am an ICC certified level 2 coach and a trained character tutor.
+The programme has given me an opportunity to meet people who I would never have met otherwise.
 That’s why I am committed to giving back to society, and sharing my cricket skills with the young stars of the future.

 I am Paul Anjere.